tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 L2TP Tunnels require known static points `ip` addresses to connect to.
 Many internet providers provide dynamic `ip` addresses.
 Although `ip` addresses do not change often, if they do the connection to the mesh may be lost.

-To solve this issue `ddns` is used to update a hostname anytime the ip changes.
-Due to the way dns works, there may be up to a 5 min delay in re-establishing the links.
+To solve this issue `ddns` is used to update a hostname anytime the IP changes.
+Due to the way DNS works, there may be up to a 5 min delay in re-establishing the links.

 The `ddns` server that is being used is Hurricane Electric's `dns.he.net`.
 Hostname, login and password are set in the `dns.he.net` control panel and are unique per device.
 Access to DNS cannot be guaranteed when the link is down, IP addresses are resolved and hard coded.